 Today is May 13 and the Navigate the Chaos question to consider is “how often do you ask yourself if you are carrying or climbing mountains?”
 How often do you feel as though ‘the weight of the world is on your shoulders?’
 Or perhaps you have said aloud to someone ‘I am carrying too much right now.’
 The question for today challenges you to decide between two options.
 You cannot climb a mountain while carrying it; and likewise, if you are carrying the mountain you are then unable to climb it.
 The choice is yours.
 Navigating the chaos and leveraging your mind, body, and spirit involves climbing mountains, not carrying them.

 Andrea F. Polard, author of A Unified Theory of Happiness: An East-Meets-West Approach to Fully Loving Your Life, believes there is nothing wrong with wanting to transcend the status quo and attempt to become the best person we can be.
 The pursuit of personal growth or professional development is healthy for many reasons.
 Unfortunately, many people overdo it and beat themselves up for everything.
-Being too hard on ourselves, Polard explains, can be a sign of withdrawing love from our selves.
-Doing so is counterproductive and symbolizes our capacity to love unconditionally when it comes to our own selves, somehow splitting off kindness when confronted with a part of ourselves that is less than perfect.
+In this age of ubiquitous social media, it is easy to be overwhelmed with images of perceived perfection.
+For Polard, being too hard on yourself could potentially illustrate that you are withdrawing love from yourself.
+If you wish to navigate the chaos and put in the daily grind required to translate one dream after another into reality, withdrawing love from yourself is certainly not a strategy to employ.

 So, if you find yourself carrying mountains be sure to engage in the self-reflection required to measure your self-compassion.
 In doing so, assess your social media time and ask yourself if your virtual relationships are causing you more harm than good.
 If so, perhaps it’s time to get the weight of social media off your shoulders so you can begin climbing those mountains again.

 How often do you allow the perceived perfection of others impact how you think about